Have you started planning your 2023 social media marketing strategy yet? Are you wondering if LinkedIn should be a part of your strategy?

 28. LinkedIn Remains the Preferred Content Distribution Channel for B2B Marketers

 To put this popularity into perspective, Twitter and Facebook shared second spot with just over 80% indicating that they’ve used it in the past year.
-While Instagram is popular among B2C brands, not even half of B2B content marketers used it in the last 12 months.
+While Instagram is popular among B2C brands, only half of B2B content marketers used it in the last 12 months.

 LinkedIn was also the most popular social media platform for paid campaigns with 80% of B2B content marketers using it in the last 12 months.